moithepro/Ambilight-ws2812b-with-remote-control/README.md

   The LED Strip data pin is connected to digital pin 5 with a 330 ohm Resistor.\
   The Infrared Reciever Signal pin is connected to digital pin 7.
 ## Controlling the LEDs with a .NET program on the PC
+  Using a .NET Framework WinForm Application to Control the Leds in many ways (not only Ambilight).\
+  The LEDs are Controlled **by Serial Communication at 115200 Baud Rate with the Arduino** via the PC in 5 main ways.\
+  **-->** The LED Control Operations are executed on the main GUI Thread.
+(Which might block it but it was the best working option.)\
+  **Individual Colors** - Lets you Choose from a Color Palatte.\
+  **Rainbow** - Changing Colors by continuously incrementing the hue property of the color.\
+  **Party** - Continuously Changing Colors to simulate Party Lights.\
+  **Ambilight** - Taking screen pixel data to change the LEDs to colors displayed on the screen.
+(Best Mode).\
+  **Spectogram** - Taking audio device audio level to update the LEDs Brightness According to the current Level (Reset sound device option at rightmost top corner). \
+   \
+  **Turbo** - Lowering LEDs Update times so it will update faster.
+(May cause flickering due to hardware limitations)\
+  **There is also a Brightness slider Control**

+## Controlling the PC with a remote control